Quick answer

 The points of issue

-Knopf first carries a 'First Edition' statement on the copyright page with the title page also dated; first-issue dust jacket with the original flap price.
+- For the US Knopf issue: the copyright page carries a 'First Edition' statement with the title page also dated, in a first-issue jacket bearing the original printed flap price

 How Alfred A. Knopf marked a first edition